Venture Investors

 Seed Round in 2013

-Nextt, Inc. is a technology company based in Madison, Wisconsin, that specializes in developing web and mobile application software.
-The company's primary offering is a private networking platform designed to help close friends connect and organize social activities more effectively.
-By providing tools for sharing ideas and coordinating plans, Nextt simplifies the social planning process, allowing users to manage details such as participants, activities, timing, and locations in a secure environment.
-This approach encourages users to prioritize quality time with friends and fosters offline interactions.
+Nextt, Inc. is a technology company based in Madison, Wisconsin, specializing in the development of web and mobile application software.
+The company's primary focus is on creating a private network that facilitates social planning among close friends, enabling them to connect online and organize offline activities.
+Nextt simplifies the process of sharing ideas and coordinating plans, allowing users to manage the details such as participants, activities, timing, and locations in a private setting.
+By prioritizing quality face-to-face interactions, Nextt aims to help individuals enhance their social lives and make more meaningful connections.

 UpTo